vigneshgautam/vigneshgautam/README.md

 - 👀 I’m interested in ai, blockchain, web3.0 and payments.
 - 🌱 I’m currently using openai and working on Google Maps Platform.
 - 💞️ I’m looking to collaborate on Google Maps Platform.
+- 🌱 I use Perplexity for research.
-- 📫 How to reach me linkedin https://www.linkedin.com/in/vigneshgautam/
+- 📫 You can reach me on linkedin https://www.linkedin.com/in/vigneshgautam/

 <!---
 vigneshgautam/vigneshgautam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.